trisulnsm/dinodoc/trisuldocs/docs/ug/index.md

 Welcome to the Trisul Network Analytics User Guide.

 Navigate to the following sections

-### Getting started
+### Getting Started

 - Introduction
 - Getting started
 - Your first dashboard

 import DocCardList from '@theme/DocCardList';